p-n-c/chrome-web-emissions/support/submit-for-review.md

 Justification: This permission is required to open and display the side panel where we show the calculated greenhouse gas emissions.
 Usage: The side panel is only opened when you click on the extension icon, giving you control over when to view the schema.

-### scripting justification

-Justification: This permission enables us to inject and execute code run in a service worker and pass the results back to the side panel.
-These scripts are essential for intercepting page requests in order to find their size in kilobytes, calculating their CO2 emissions equivalent, and passing the results to the side panel via the background service-worker.js.

-Usage: Our scripts run only when you activate the extension on a specific page.
-They do not run in the background or on pages where you haven't initiated the extension.

 ### tabs justification

 Justification: This permission enables us to add listeners when the current tab page has loaded (chrome.tabs.onUpdated, "complete" status)and to remove them when the tab is removed (chrome.tabs.onRemoved).